 But we did it.

-Break the cycle, I told them again, when they were bickering again, and a child with a face as resentful as faces can get, red and angry and ready to blow, walked out.
+Break the cycle, I told them again, when they were bickering again, and a child with a face as resentful as faces can get, red and blotchy and ready to blow, walked out.

 I was working in the living room one day, and a child came and sat down next to me and said nothing.